Admissions & Financial Aid Future Students

 November 15 – Early Decision applicants - Complete CSS/PROFILE (required to determine eligibility for institutional aid)

-February 15 – FAFSA due. (required to determine eligibility for need-based federal and state financial aid)
+February 15 – CSS/PROFILE (required to determine eligibility for institutional aid) and FAFSA due (required to determine eligibility for need-based federal and state financial aid).

 March – Financial Aid awards mailed.

 May 1 – Verification items due to fiancial aid office

 June 1 – Fall semester tuition statements mailed.

 November 1 – Spring semester tuition statements mailed.

 December 15 – Spring semester tuition due.